- Viewing 15 posts - 1 through 15 (of 24 total)

 Lastly, perhaps the person that helped you in seminary can offer some guidance in this area.
 Perhaps the person that sponsored the therapy in seminary would be willing to help out in America as well.

-Much hatzlacha and never give in!!9 months ago
+Much hatzlacha and never give in!!4 years ago

 I’m jealous of you that you have the courage to address these issues at such a young age!